StuntsPT/Structure_threader/docs/usage.md

 ```

-Don't forget to look at the [Outputs section](output.md) for information on how the data is presented after a successful (or not) run.
+Don't forget to look at the [Output section](output.md) for information on how the data is presented after a successful (or not) run.